-Scheduled Learning Activity means a learning activity guided by a member of staff and provided to you as part of your Course.
-This can, among other things, include lectures, seminars, tutorials, and moderated discussions whether these take place on University premises or via our online learning platforms.
-Scheduled learning activities may be provided synchronously (live) at a specific time or asynchronously (for example pre-recorded or a breakout collaborative task), or within a time window (for example over the course of a week or before another activity).
+Structured Learning Activity means a learning activity guided by a member of staff and provided to you as part of your Course.
+This can, among other things, include lectures, seminars, and tutorials on campus.
+The University uses digitally enhanced learning and teaching to augment your on-campus experience, this means learning activities may not only be provided face to face, but online synchronously (e.g. live) at a specific time or asynchronously (e.g. pre-recorded or a breakout collaborative task), or within a time window (e.g. over the course of a week or before another activity).
+All learning activities guided by a member of staff are part of our timetabled teaching and learning commitment to you.